Korean People's Army: Capabilities

 After the Korean War, North Korea maintained a powerful, but smaller military force than that of South Korea.
 In 1967 the KPA forces of about 345,000 were much smaller than the South Korean ground forces of about 585,000.
 North Korea's relative isolation and economic plight starting from the 1980s has now tipped the balance of military power into the hands of the better-equipped South Korean military.
 In response to this predicament, North Korea relies on asymmetric warfare techniques and unconventional weaponry to achieve parity against high-tech enemy forces.
-North Korea is reported to have developed a wide range of technologies towards this end, such as stealth paint to conceal ground targets, midget submarines and human torpedoes, blinding laser weapons, and probably has a chemical weapons program and is likely to possess a stockpile of chemical weapons.
+North Korea is reported to have developed a wide range of technologies towards this end, such as stealth paint to conceal ground targets, midget submarines and human torpedoes, blinding laser weapons, and probably has a chemical weapons programme and is likely to possess a stockpile of chemical weapons.
 The Korean People's Army operates ZM-87 anti-personnel lasers, which are banned under the United Nations Protocol on Blinding Laser Weapons.

 Since the 1980s, North Korea has also been actively developing its own cyber warfare capabilities.
 As of 2014, the secretive Bureau 121 – the elite North Korean cyber warfare unit – comprises approximately 1,800 highly trained hackers.
 In December 2014, the Bureau was accused of hacking Sony Pictures and making threats, leading to the cancellation of The Interview, a political satire comedy film based on the assassination of Kim Jong Un.
 The Korean People's Army has also made advances in electronic warfare by developing GPS jammers.
 Current models include vehicle-mounted jammers with a range of 50 km–100 km.
 Jammers with a range of more than 100 km are being developed, along with electromagnetic pulse bombs.
 The Korean People's Army has also made attempts to jam South Korean military satellites.
 North Korea does not have satellites capable of obtaining satellite imagery useful for military purposes, and appears to use imagery from foreign commercial platforms.

 Despite the general fuel and ammunition shortages for training, it is estimated that the wartime strategic reserves of food for the army are sufficient to feed the regular troops for 500 days, while fuel and ammunition – amounting to 1.5 million and 1.7 million tonnes respectively – are sufficient to wage a full-scale war for 100 days.